magud/fake-news-detection/README.md

 Master's thesis about evaluating BERT, RoBERTa, DistilBERT, ALBERT and XLNet for detecting stances of Fake News.

 ## Goal and Background
 In this master's thesis, the two datasets FNC-1 and FNC-ARC were used to finetune large pretrained NLP models to classify the stances of article bodies towards their respective headline.

-The goals are to systematically analyze the following questions:
+The goal is to systematically analyze the following questions:
 1. How well do the models perform in general?
 2. How much hyperparameter tuning is necessary?
 3. Which of the models performs best?